Larry Campbell , Instructor of Euphonium and Tuba

 John McCroskey , Instructor of Trombone, Trombone Ensemble

-Vicki Sue Wehmeyer - voice instructor & Music Fundamentals
+Vicki Sue Wehmeyer - Instructor of Voice & Music Fundamentals

 Marie McElroy, Instructor of Flute, Flute Ensemble